ghosert/VimProject/StudyPyramid/Mako/Mako.markdown

 ${"this is some text" | u}

-The above expression applies URL escaping to the expression, and produces this+is+some+text.
-The u name indicates URL escaping, whereas h represents HTML escaping, x represents XML escaping, and trim applies a trim function.
+The above expression applies URL escaping to the expression, and produces `this+is+some+text`.
+The `u` name indicates URL escaping, whereas `h` represents HTML escaping, `x` represents XML escaping, and `trim` applies a trim function.

 ### Control Structures